Clinical-Genomics/mutacc-auto/README.md

 ```

 The configuration file, passed with option --config-file allows the user to predefine
 some important parameters.
-Here the user can specify the path to the binaries for
+Here the user can specify the path to the binary for
-mutacc, scout, and housekeeper, as well as passing the configuration files for the
-respective tools.
+mutacc and its config.

 The user should also add slurm specific parameters to the configuration file.
 This is
 added to a yaml formated file, as the example below: